 These vegan fruit tarts are not really any different than fruit pizza.
 However, despite the recipe being fairly similar, I love the mini tart alternative; a dessert finger-food perfect for your next garden party, baby shower, or springtime potluck.

-For the sweet cream cheese filling I used Go Veggie’s classic cream cheese.
 Go Veggie’s cream cheese is made from coconut for a non-GMO, no cholesterol, vegan alternative.
 I love Go Veggie, a company dedicated to promoting healthier lifestyles by providing delicious plant-based cheese alternatives.
-Their cheeses have more calcium, equal protein, less fat and less calories compared to dairy cheese.
+Their cheeses have more calcium, equal protein, less fat and fewer calories compared to dairy cheese.
 Their mission – to help cheese lovers enjoy all their favorite cheesy foods and feel great about it.

 Beyond delicious sweet cream cheese filling, we want to get that elusive buttery, melt-in-your-mouth, shortbread crust.
 How do you do that?

 TIPS FOR MAKING A PERFECT VEGAN FRUIT TART

 - Use high-quality non-dairy butter.
 You want your butter to have a natural buttery taste with a similarly low melting point to dairy butter.
 I recommend this brand.